Jackjan4/SimpleDS3231/README.md

 [SimpleDS3231 has a rich documentation that can be found in its GitHub wiki.](https://github.com/Jackjan4/SimpleDS3231/wiki)

-We also have a [code reference]() where every method of library is documented.
+We also have a [code reference]() where every method of the library is documented.

 ## Supported Microcontrollers